Audiomack

-Audiomack (often stylized as audiomack) is a music streaming and audio discovery platform that allows artists to upload music and fans to stream and download songs.
+Audiomack (stylized in all lowercase) is a music streaming and audio discovery platform that allows artists to upload music and fans to stream and download songs.
 It is especially popular among emerging artists, offering a space to share their music.
-The platform supports genres such as Hip-hop, R&B, Afrobeats, and Latin music, with a focus on providing a free, user-friendly streaming experience.
+The platform supports genres such as hip-hop, R&B, Afrobeats, and Latin music, with a focus on providing a free, user-friendly streaming experience.
 Audiomack is available as a web-based service and as an app on macOS, Android devices and Windows.